 Treasury bills (also known as “T-bills”) are short-term securities sold to investors by the United States government.
 As an investor, you buy T-bills at a discount from the face value (or “par amount”) and receive the face value at some specified future date — anywhere from four days to 52 weeks.

-For example: you might pay $4,990 for a treasury bill worth $5,000.
+For example, you might pay $4,990 for a Treasury bill worth $5,000.
 Once that bill matures, you would collect your full $5,000.
-The $10 difference between the $4,990 purchase price and $5,000 par amount is interest: your reward for loaning your money to the U.S. Treasury for that amount of time.
+The $10 difference between the $4,990 purchase price and $5,000 par amount is interest: your reward for loaning your money to the U.S. Department of the Treasury for that amount of time.